 - The percentage of capital capable of being owned, hence there may be a requirement for some Emirati national ownership of a minority investment;

-- the minimum capital to be invested (with any conditions or controls attaching to this investment); and
+- The minimum capital to be invested (with any conditions or controls attached to this investment); and

 The FDI Law sets out a number of sectors/activities in the Negative List, which the FDI Committee shall be able to add to.
 Currently, the Negative List includes:

 - Hajj and Umrah services (including labour supply and recruitment)

 - Banking & finance activities and payment/cash handling systems

 - Postal, communication, and audio-visual services